 Each day there is a Scripture/Bible Story and an ornament with a simple symbol of the story. (ie. an apple for Adam and Eve, an ark for the story of Noah, etc.) You read the Scripture (or paraphrase to your kids) and hang the symbol on your tree.
 By the end of Advent you have an overview of salvation history ending with the birth of Christ.

-The reason I decided to give it a try this year was because Jenna at Blessed Is She decided to make Jesse Tree cards and devotions available for purchase.
+The reason I finally decided to give it a try was because Jenna at Blessed Is She decided to make Jesse Tree cards and devotions available for purchase.
 She asked me to do a few of the reflections on the cards and I agreed.
 That meant that I needed to really read and reflect on the Jesse Tree symbols.
 Some were familiar to me but there were a few where I thought, “Who the heck is that?
 I don’t remember reading that Bible story!”
 In the end, I learned more about our salvation history and how to apply the lessons learned to my life.
-I am eager to take this Advent to go through the rest of the Jesse Tree symbols that I haven’t studied yet.

 Next I had to figure out how to display the cards.
 I didn’t really have room to hang them up so I placed them on a mini easel at our family room’s sacred space.
 (Visit this post to see other sacred spaces in our home.)

-Although, I like to use the BIS cards for my personal use, I wanted the kids to have their own little symbols.
-Since I am doing the Waiting in the Word: A Mother’s Advent Journey scripture study, one of the authors (Nancy at Do Small Things with Love.com) gave us Jesse Tree symbols that can be cut out and colored.
-(You can purchase a download of the same symbols for just $3 here.)
+Although, I liked to use the BIS cards for my personal use, I wanted the kids to have their own little symbols.
+I found these from Nancy at Do Small Things with Love.com) You can purchase a download of the same symbols for $5 here.